owsolutions/amazing-time-picker/README.md

 # Angular Material Time Picker (Clock)
-This is time picker for angular material projects, for angular 4, Angular 5.
+This is time picker for angular material projects, for Angular Material 5.

 Example usage: